Quantum Universality in Composite Systems: A Trichotomy of Clifford Resources: Introduction

-Universality for arbitrary dimension $d$, \emph{not} based on the Clifford group, was established through both constructive and algebraic frameworks.
-Previous work proved universality by decomposing elements of $\SU(d^n)$ into two-level unitaries, which were further expressed through phase and controlled operations~\cite{LuoWang2014}.
+Universality for arbitrary dimension $d$, \emph{not} based on the Clifford group, has been established through both constructive and algebraic frameworks.
+Previous work proved universality by decomposing elements of $\SU(d^n)$ into two-level unitaries, which were further expressed through phase and controlled operations~\cite{Luo2014}.
 Alternative constructions employed the generators of $\mathfrak{su}(d)$, where universal gate sets were generated via exponentiation of string operators, to produce $\U(d^n)$~\cite{VlasovJMP2002, VlasovSPIE2003}.
+These results show that universality in arbitrary dimension is known in general, but they do not resolve the specific question studied here: which additional local qudit gates make the Clifford group universal, and how the answer depends on the arithmetic structure of $d$.

-\textbf{Main results.} We classify the resources required for single-qudit universality by the prime factorization of $d$:
+Establishing universality amounts to proving that the generated group by such a gate set is dense in $\SU(d)$, the group of unitary operators with determinant one.
+We address this topological problem via the \emph{adjoint representation} of the group on $\mathfrak{sl}(d,\mathbb{C})$.
+A finitely generated subgroup of $\SU(d)$ is dense if and only if it is infinite and acts irreducibly on the Lie algebra $\mathfrak{sl}(d,\mathbb{C})$ (Theorem~\ref{thm:density_criterion}).
+The extent to which the Clifford group satisfies these conditions is governed by the prime factorization $d = p_1^{m_1} \cdots p_k^{m_k}$ (Theorem~\ref{thm:prime_irreducibility} and Theorem~\ref{thm:algebra_stratification}).
+This factorization dictates the algebraic obstruction and leads to the trichotomy studied here.